Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick

 To climb a ladder, just approach it and press the Up direction key or press upward on the left control stick.
 Use direction keys/stick to climb up, down and side to side.
 To climb faster, tap Interact as you go.
-To let go and drop, press Duck.
-Or press Jump in combination with direction keys or control stick to leap off the ladder toward another grabbable object.
+To let go and drop, press Crouch.
+Or press Jump in combination with direction keys/buttons or control stick to leap off the ladder toward another grabbable object.

 Forward Roll/